Espresso (song): Commercial performance

+United States

 "Espresso" debuted at number ten on the Billboard Global 200 chart, becoming Carpenter's first top-ten hit and fourth overall entry on the chart.
 By the week of June 22, 2024, the song had reached its peak at number one, becoming her first song to top the chart.
 In the United States, "Espresso" debuted at number seven on the Billboard Hot 100 chart for the week dated April 27, 2024, marking Carpenter's first top ten hit on the chart.
 The song had risen to a new peak at number three on the chart dated June 22, 2024.
 This achievement also represents Carpenter's fourth entry on the Hot 100 and second top 40 hit overall.
 Furthermore, "Espresso" is Carpenter's eighth entry and second number one single on the Billboard Pop Airplay chart.

+United Kingdom

 In the United Kingdom, "Espresso" debuted at number six on the UK Singles Chart before climbing to number five in its second week, and peaking at the top of the chart in its third week.
 It is Carpenter's first chart-topper and top ten song in Britain, and her fourth top 40 hit overall there.
 The song spent five consecutive weeks at the top of the chart before being dethroned by "Houdini" by Eminem.
 On July 12, 2024 – for the week ending date July 18, 2024 – "Espresso" returned to the top of the UK Singles Chart for a further two weeks, replacing her own song "Please Please Please" from the summit, where it had remained for two consecutive weeks and became just the second female artist ever to replace themselves at number one after Ariana Grande.
 On July 26, 2,4 – for the week ending date August 1, 20, – "Espresso" was dethroned from the top of the UK Singles Chart by "Please Please Please".
 The song fell to number nine on the chart.

+Worldwide

 In Ireland, the song debuted at number four on the Irish Singles Chart and then climbed to number three the week after.
 "Espresso" topped the Irish Singles Chart in its third week, becoming Carpenter's first chart-topping hit in Ireland and first top-ten song there.
 It also reached the top of the ARIA Singles Chart in Australia.

 In Canada, 'Espresso' debuted at number seven on the Canadian Hot 100 chart dated April 27, 2024, becoming her first top ten hit on the chart.
 The song eventually peaked at number three on its eleventh week, holding the spot for fourteen consecutive weeks.
 The song also debuted at number 70 on the Brasil Hot 100.

 In Europe, Latin America, and Asia, the song met an unexpected success, topping the charts in some countries, including India, Singapore, Malaysia, and Iceland, top ten in Indonesia, France, Portugal, Germany, Sweden, Norway, Denmark, and Belgium, top twenty in Taiwan, Austria, and Finland, top thirty in Kazakhstan and Hungary, and top forty in Brazil and Argentina.